Skip to Content Top

 We Have Helped Our Clients Collect Millions of Dollars

 Since 1991, Attorney Ron Ehrman has been helping injured workers, people who can no longer work because of a disability, and people injured due to negligence by another party get the full and fair monetary compensation they are entitled to.
 We have recovered millions of dollars for injured workers, including union workers.
-Remember, you don't need to be a documented citizen in order to retain an attorney.
+Remember, you do not need to be a documented citizen to retain an attorney.

 "Workers' compensation benefits are not restricted to injured workers employed on construction sites and in factories.
 Doctors and other licensed professionals, white collar business executives, and office personnel qualify for benefits and may not even know it." - Attorney Ron Ehrman

-We offer an in-depth knowledge of the California workers' compensation system and the levels of benefits available to you.
+We offer in-depth knowledge of the California workers' compensation system and the levels of benefits available to you.
 Before you file a claim, call us with your questions.
-Your employer isn't likely to tell you everything you need to know about getting the full amount of money, medical care, and other benefits you are entitled to.
+Your employer is not likely to tell you everything you need to know about getting the full amount of money, medical care, and other benefits you are entitled to.

 Our Los Angeles work injury attorney can help you with benefits such as: